roman-milk/roman-milk.github.io/spanked-to-submission.md

+===

- ****** Spanked to Submission: A Novella ****** bysilkstockingslover© I was too wrapped up with my banana-fucking to remember all she called me, but I do recall bits and pieces.
+I was too wrapped up with my banana-fucking to remember all she called me, but I do recall bits and pieces.
 She called me a lesbian slut, Audree's property and a fruit fucker.
 What I have committed to memory was her soft touch on my ass and the way she fucked my ear with her tongue and teeth.
 Standing up made it harder to come, but between the long curved fruit, Tiara's lips and hands, and her nasty verbal abuse of me, I came like a nasty slut.
 My legs buckled out of weakness and Tiara had to catch me from tumbling.
 As I silently shook, Tiara held me tightly while continuing the verbal degrading.
 "Fuck, you are a whore, fucking yourself in front of a stranger with a banana.
 Who does that?"
 My orgasmic bliss instantly changed to sheer shame from her harsh, but true, words.

  My words in response were outrageous as I ignored her question and instead thanked her for the orgasm.
 She let out a harsh laugh.
 Then she let me go and demanded I sit on her couch, legs spread, the banana still in me.
 She knelt down between my legs and looked at my just fucked pussy with a banana sticking out of it.
 To my surprise, instead of taking the banana out, she began moving it in and out furiously.
 After a few quick hard thrusts, I got excited all over again.
 My moans got louder as she thrust the yellow fruit in and out of my dripping wet pussy.
 Just as I was getting close to my second orgasm in a few minutes, she pulled it out.
 I moaned, "Noooooo."